marijnh/Eloquent-JavaScript/04_data.md

 Having `range` understand negative step values is probably best done by writing two separate loops—one for counting up and one for counting down—because the comparison that checks whether the loop is finished needs to be `>=` rather than `<=` when counting downward.

 It might also be worthwhile to use a different default step, namely, -1, when the end of the range is smaller than the start.
-That way, `range(5, 2)` returns something meaningful, rather than getting stuck in an ((infinite loop)).
+That way, `range(5, 2)` returns something meaningful rather than getting stuck in an ((infinite loop)).
 It is possible to refer to previous parameters in the default value of a parameter.

 hint}}